kushagra06/CS221_AI/README.md

 # [CS221: Artificial Intelligence: Principles and Techniques](http://web.stanford.edu/class/cs221/)
 <img src="https://github.com/SKKSaikia/CS221_AI/blob/master/img/cs221.PNG">

 CS221 is "the" intro AI class at Stanford and [ [this playlist](https://www.youtube.com/watch?v=8CWyxTrqLJs&list=PLVulhINWRk9GBHV61MTf1ZzaFCcgkszMK) ] in Youtube, lists the video lectures of CS221 Autumn 2018-19 ( I guess someone uploaded the videos without knowing the terms of taking the class ).
 Having Access to the video lectures is great, makes going through the slides easier.
-Since I didn't pay for the course [I am not a Full-time Stanford Student], The only difference is , you don't get to ask TA's, submit the projects, but, you get access to notes and slides from the course website, get to learn CS221 ( & that's what matters the most).
+Since I didn't pay for the course [I am not a Full-time Stanford Student], The difference is , you don't get to ask TA's, submit the projects, or get any feedback but, you get access to notes and slides from the course website, get to learn CS221 ( & that's what matters the most).
 Also, I was lucky to have access to  CS221 Piazza class (CS221 doubt clearing channel) as I had access to my stanford email account (I was a Stanford Visiting Student).
 All in all, if you want to learn, stay truthful, learn the contents well, be curious and Maintain Honor Code.
 CS221 is exciting!

 # [[Schedule](http://web.stanford.edu/class/cs221/#schedule)] ; [[Coursework](http://web.stanford.edu/class/cs221/#coursework)] ; [[CS221 2017-18 Autumn Class](http://web.stanford.edu/class/cs221/2018/)]